21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 Actually, this is billionaires data all over the world which I downloaded from Forbes.com.

-Anyway, I come up with a few questions about this data now.
+Anyway, you may come up with a few questions about this data now.
 For example,

-1.Which country has the highest number billionaire ?
+- 1.Which country has the highest number billionaire ?
-2.How come they become billionaires ?
+- 2.How come they become billionaires ?
-3.Which are there more of, men or women?
+- 3.Which are there more of, men or women?

 Moreover, as some articles which I recently read in Japanese, Europe seems countries which have women-friendly work environments.
 If it is true, Has Europe many women billionaires?